- 3187 Angell Hall

 - Ann Arbor, MI 48109-1003

 The Helen Zell Writers’ Program is a fully-funded two-year graduate program in creative writing leading to the Master of Fine Arts degree, followed by a guaranteed, fully-funded year-long post-graduate residency based in Ann Arbor.
 During their two years of coursework, students concentrate in either fiction or poetry.
-Recent books by graduates include The Fishermen, a novel by Chigozie Obioma (2015 Man Booker Prize Shortlist), and Wild Hundreds, a collection of poetry by Nate Marshall (2015 Agnes Lynch Starrett Poetry Prize, 2016 BCALA Literary Award, 2016 NAACP Image Award Finalist).
+Alumni have gone on to accomplish remarkable things, garnering—in recent years—the National Book Award, The Yale Younger Poets Award, the Whiting Award, the Rona Jaffe Foundation Writers’ Award, the Agnes Lynch Starrett Prize, the Lambda Literary Award, and many other honors.
+Their work has appeared in acclaimed venues such as The New Yorker, and been anthologized in collections such as The Best American Short Stories and The Best American Poetry.

 The Zell Visiting Writers Series, hosted by the Program and presented in partnership with the University of Michigan Museum of Art, brings the best authors in contemporary fiction and poetry to Ann Arbor for readings that are free and open to the public.
 Recent Visiting Writers and Writers in Residence have included David Mitchell, Kazuo Ishiguro, Anne Carson, and Louise Glück.